tgonet/tp/docs/DeveloperGuide.md

 2. System persists preferences, releases resources, and terminates.
    Use case ends.

+### UC08 — Add remarks to contact
+**Goal**: Add remarks for each contact to keep track of their learning progress and special requests.
+**Precondition**: At least one contact exists.
+**MSS**
+1. User enters `remark INDEX rm/REMARK`.
+2. System adds remark to referenced contact.
+3. System confirms addition of remark and updates the list.
+Use case ends.

+    **Extensions**
+* 1a. `INDEX` is not a valid visible index (≤0 or > list size, or non-integer).
+    * 1a1.
+System shows error and keeps list unchanged.
+Use case ends.

+### UC09 — Delete remarks for contact
+**Goal**: Delete remarks for each contact to remove clutter.
+**Precondition**: At least one contact exists.
+**MSS**
+1. User enters `remark INDEX`.
+2. System deletes remark (if any) to referenced contact.
+3. System confirms deletion of remark and updates the list.
+   Use case ends.

+    **Extensions**
+* 1a. `INDEX` is not a valid visible index (≤0 or > list size, or non-integer).
+    * 1a1.
+System shows error and keeps list unchanged.
+Use case ends.

 ### Non-Functional Requirements
 #### Portability
 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.